FALL 2019 APPLICATION DEADLINE: MARCH 1, 2019

 - Parent W2 for 2017*

-* Applicants who are considered independent for financial aid purposes should only submit the student 1040 and W-2.
+* Applicants who are independent for financial aid purposes should only submit the student 1040 and W-2.
 For information on circumstances that may qualify an applicant as independent for federal financial aid purposes, please click here.

 WHAT HAPPENS NEXT

 SFS does not award merit-based financial aid.
 If you want to get a sense for what types and amount of need-based financial aid you might receive, we have two calculators available for you to do so.
 They are the MyinTuition Estimator and the Net Price Calculator.
-Both are specifically designed according to our policies regarding the awarding of financial aid and are updated annually each fall.
+Both are specifically designed according to our policies regarding the awarding of financial aid, and updated each fall.
 These estimators may guide you in your decisions, but your specific financial aid award will be based upon the materials you provide to SFS, not based on what you input to the estimators.

-We review applications in the order they are completed; the earlier a student submits all application requirements, the earlier that student’s application will be reviewed.
+We review applications in the order of completion; the earlier a student submits all application requirements, the earlier that student’s application is reviewed.
 Because the University meets 100% of a student's demonstrated need, we do not award students more or "better" financial aid based on the date they apply, provided that both the PROFILE and the FAFSA were submitted by March 1.

 - information was omitted that should have been reported

 - discrepancies exist between information reported, most likely between the PROFILE and the FAFSA

 Some students may be selected for verification by the Department of Education.
 For these students, SFS collects specific information to complete verification in addition to those items listed under Application Requirements.
 In almost all cases, students must submit an Internal Revenue Service (IRS) Tax Return Transcript to verify income or successfully upload tax information using the IRS Data Retrieval Tool.
 Instructions for obtaining a Tax Return Transcript.

 Preliminary and Official Financial Aid Awards